Siegrift/cypress-trusted-types/README.md

 ### Out of the box support

-There are many frameworks and libraries which already [support Trusted Types](https://github.com/w3c/webappsec-trusted-types/wiki/Integrations) and actually Cypress has the support for Trusted Types out of the box.
+There are many frameworks and libraries which already [support Trusted Types](https://github.com/w3c/webappsec-trusted-types/wiki/Integrations) and actually Cypress provides support for Trusted Types out of the box.

 This means that if you have a Trusted Types compliant application, you can use Cypress to launch it in the integrated browser and the app will just work _(\*some restrictions apply)_.
-This is because Cypress commands (including jQuery) do not modify the DOM, but instead only query it (make read only operations) which does not cause Trusted Types violations.
+This is because Cypress loads your application in an iframe and the Cypress commands run outside the frame, where Trusted Types are disabled.

 ### Cross browser support